miczho/self-notes/topics/cs479-notes.md

 <a id="08"></a>
 # Databases Intro

-Database users work with data through a GUI or command line queries (pgAdmin4, DataGrip, psql, etc.)
+Database users work with data through a GUI or command line queries (pgAdmin, DataGrip, psql, etc.)

 - __Database Management System (DBMS):__ software that allows users to *define, create, query, and administer* a database
 	- often though, databases and DBMS are used interchangeably